Automatically generate a form from an object in Blazor

 This code generates the following page:

-It's possible to customize it for bootstrap or any other framework using a template:
+You can customize it for Bootstrap or any other framework using a template:

 Razor